College Baseball Preview & Prediction: How to Watch Miami at Wake Forest

 Wake Forest Player to Watch

-Marek Houston, Wake Forest Demon Deacons - Houston has been absolutely on fire to start the season.
-He's batting .406 while also leading the team with seven home runs, 34 RBIs, and a .797 slugging percentage.
-Miami will have to find a way to cool him off in this series if they want to come out the other side with a series win.
+Marek Houston, Wake Forest Demon Deacons - Houston has been the heart and soul of the Demon Deacons' lineup early in the season.
+His batting average is currently .406, and he is also leading Wake Forest with seven home runs, 34 RBIs, and is slugging .797.
+This is the man that Miami will have to find a way to slow down if they plan on winning their first series in ACC conference play.

 Recommended Articles